Protecting The Interests Of South Dakota Car Accident Victims

 South Dakota insurance policies are required to include a certain amount of uninsured or underinsured motorist coverage.
 If the other driver has no insurance, you could file a claim on your own policy related to your injuries.
 For severe accidents, the minimum coverage on your own policy may not cover all your costs.
 You would have the option of suing the uninsured driver, who could be held personally liable for the costs of the crash.

-We will work to maximize your compensation to cover medical bills, lost wages and other costs related to the accident.
+We will work to maximize your compensation to cover hospital bills, lost wages and other costs related to the accident.
 Paying for legal bills isn’t something you will need to worry about, as our firm offers free initial consultations and takes cases on contingency.
 That means you pay no legal fees until and unless we help you recover money.
 Our fees would be deducted as a portion of whatever your settlement or jury award is.

 At What Point Should I Contact An Attorney?